-Cordlife is the N0.1 player in Singapore which, along with Hong Kong and India, comprise its three biggest markets.
+Cordlife is the N0.1 cord blood bank player in Singapore which, along with Hong Kong and India, comprise its three biggest markets.

 They account for about 75% of Cordlife's total revenue, which hit S$45.2 million in 9M2019 (-1.7% y-o-y).

-Its other three markets are smaller: Malaysia, Indonesia and the Philippines.
+Its three other markets are Malaysia, Indonesia and the Philippines.

 A 7th market was added in Aug 2019 -- Bangladesh -- where Cordlife has appointed a marketing agent.